github/training-kit/CONTRIBUTING.md

 This site uses GitHub's CSS toolkit called [Primer](https://github.com/primer/primer-css).
 It's easy to use, and if your contribution requires some design or front-end work you should check out the [Primer Docs](http://primercss.io/).

-For writing style guides, we lean on the [Microsoft writing style guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
-These [top 10 tips](https://docs.microsoft.com/en-us/style-guide/top-10-tips-style-voice) are a great place to start.
+For writing style guides, we lean on the [GitHub Brand Guide](https://brand.github.com/).
+The [Content](https://brand.github.com/content/) section is a great place to start.

 ### Building and testing